The God of Israel?

 40 on these--the two commands--all the law and the prophets do hang.'
 (YLT)

 Christ was asked a direct question concerning the Law.
-It could appear that according to Christ the Sabbath is NOT the Great Commandment in the Law, instead He says that the First and Great Commandment is Loving the Father God in all of our heart, soul and mind.
+It could appear that according to Christ the Sabbath is NOT the Great Commandment in the Law, instead He says that the First and Great Commandment is Loving the Father God with all of our heart, soul and mind.
 But, Brothers/Sisters, I found it odd again that in verse 40 Christ says that in these two Love Commandments hangs ALL the law and the prophets?!
 Shall we compare this statement with Luke 16:16 again?
 It would appear to my naive mind that if the Law and the prophets are equal to the Ten Commandments and all the other literal requirements proclaimed by the prophets of God (Himself) then that would also mean that the Love angle to the commandments supercedes all of God’s commandments and requirements.

 What is being left out is that Christ WAS speaking to a Jewish mind set, who put the Law, or rather, Moses' Law, above everything else in their lives.
 The Law of Moses took precedent to everything in their existence.
 You lived or even died according to it's precepts.
 This is why Christ contrasted His teachings to what Moses had written in Exodus 21:23-27 and on and on ...